eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

 + Knowledge of Linux and/or Windows programming and computer graphics including OpenCL\*, OpenGL\*, DirectX\*
 + Experience with low-level Graphics APIs (D3D12/Vulkan)
 + Familiarity with one or more of the following software: Unreal Engine, Unity, Maya, Houdini
++ Experience of Unity, C# and 3D application development.
+	- Unity
+		* Unity is a cross-platform game engine developed by Unity Technologies, first announced and released in June 2005 at Apple Worldwide Developers Conference as a Mac OS X game engine.
+The engine has since been gradually extended to support a variety of desktop, mobile, console and virtual reality platforms.
 + skill set:
 	- Senior 3D Pipeline Engineer - Simulation
 	- Apple’s Special Project Group is seeking a Senior 3D Pipeline Engineer to help advance innovative simulation for autonomous technologies.
 You will directly play a role developing and maintaining tooling for our 3D content creation pipeline core to our simulation efforts.
 Your work will advance our ability to develop, test, and verify mobile autonomous systems.